baekqiu/AGMFNet-for-COD/README.md

 # Contact

-Please drop me an email for further problems or discussion: zjnwpu@gmail.com
+Please drop me an email for further problems or discussion: qiuyan@njust.edu.cn